gx9702/UA-TypeRepository/Core/Part8/VariableTypes/AnalogItemType/readme.md

 <!-- objecttype -->
 ## AnalogItemType
+This VariableType defines the general characteristics of an AnalogItem.
+All other AnalogItem Types derive from it.
+The AnalogItemType derives from the DataItemType.
+It is formally defined in Table 2.
 The representation of the AnalogItemType VariableType in the address space is shown in the following table:

 |Name|Attribute|